Oregon Firm Foundation

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Oregon surplus lines market accounted for $226.3 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Oregon surplus lines market accounted for $331.0 million in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Oregon as measured by direct property/casualty incurred losses, were $2.9 billion.
-Life insurance claims and benefits payouts in Oregon totaled $4.8 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Oregon as measured by direct property/casualty incurred losses, were $3.3 billion.
+Life insurance claims and benefits payouts in Oregon totaled $5.5 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
-In 2013 Oregon ranked fourth in the nation for wildfires, with 2,848 fires that burned 350,786 acres.
-The state also ranked fourth in the nation by number of acres burned.
+In 2015 Oregon ranked fifth in the nation for number of acres burned with 685,809 acres.
+It ranked sixth for the number of wildfires, with 2,588 fires.